Africa & Middle East

 |Date joined:||3 April, 2018|

-With a history of solid banking tradition since its establishment, Arab African International Bank is Egypt’s fastest growing bank in terms of size and profitability, with a compounded average growth rate for deposit and loan portfolios that has consistently outperformed market norms.
+With a history of solid banking tradition since its establishment, Arab African International Bank is Egypt’s fastest-growing bank in terms of size and profitability, with a compounded average growth rate for deposit and loan portfolios that have consistently outperformed market norms.
 These growth rates substantiated AAIB’s vision to become the leading Financial Group in Egypt, providing innovative services with a strong regional presence and establishing itself as the gateway for international business into the region.

 Whilst undertaking a mission of achieving limitless growth, AAIB’s foresight in terms of social consciousness became reality as early as 2003, with a belief that brands must be inspirational in a socially responsible manner.

-Aside from being a recipient of world renowned Banking and Finance Awards throughout the past decade, AAIB’s CSR and Sustainability practices were recognized in 2012 by Arabia CSR Network, who presented AAIB with a special award for being the first bank in Egypt and the region to establish its own Foundation for Social Development in Health and Education: We Owe It to Egypt.
+Aside from being a recipient of world-renowned Banking and Finance Awards throughout the past decade, AAIB’s CSR and Sustainability practices were recognized in 2012 by Arabia CSR Network, who presented AAIB with a special award for being the first bank in Egypt and the region to establish its own Foundation for Social Development in Health and Education.